-"The consumer tends to remember just one thing from an advertisement - one strong claim, or one strong concept ... each advertisement must make a proposition to the consumer.
-The proposition must be one that the competition either cannot, or does not offer.
-The proposition must be so strong that it can move the mass millions, ie. pull over new customers to your product."
+"The consumer tends to remember just one thing from an advertisement - one strong claim, or one strong concept ... each advertisement must make a proposition to the The proposition must be one that consumer. the competition either cannot, or does not offer.
+The proposition must be so strong that it can move the mass pull over new millions. ie. customers to your product."